-- pre-cluster-manager-start: During a Data Hub or Data Lake deployment, the script will be executed on every node before the CM server starts.
+- pre-service-deployment (formerly pre-cluster-manager-start): During a Data Hub, Data Lake, or environment deployment, the script will be executed on every node before the CM server starts.

-- post-cluster-install: The script will be executed on every node after cluster installation on the CM server is finished.
+- post-service-deployment (formerly post-cluster-install): The script will be executed on every node after cluster installation on the CM server is finished.

 - pre-termination: The script will be executed on every node before cluster termination.